sxs-collaboration/spectre/docs/DevGuide/BuildSystem.md

     directory.
 - ENABLE_WARNINGS
   - Whether or not warning flags are enabled (default is `ON`)
+- KEEP_FRAME_POINTER
+  - Whether to keep the frame pointer.
+Needed for profiling or other cases where you need to be able to figure out what the call stack is.
+    (default is `OFF`)
 - MEMORY_ALLOCATOR
   - Set which memory allocator to use.
 If there are unexplained segfaults or other memory issues, it would be worth setting `MEMORY_ALLOCATOR=SYSTEM` to